HRT Access Fund

 We recognize there may be barriers that prevent someone from submitting an application on their own without help.
 You may submit an application on behalf of someone else only if you are working directly with the applicant and clearly reference their involvement in completing the application.
 (For example, if you are providing technological support, language translation, or other assistance on behalf of the applicant, please note your role and that the applicant is still the primary author of their responses.)
 However, you may not submit an application without the applicant's involvement.
 (For example, applying for a loved one without their knowledge.)
 While we understand the desire to surprise someone with a grant, our process builds on the fundamental idea that trans people are our own best advocates: we want to ensure that this belief is reflected throughout the application process.

-"Can I apply if I'm currently a Plume subscriber, or if I've used Plume in the past?"
+"Can I apply if I'm currently enrolled with my chosen provider, or if I've used them or another provider in the past?"

 Apply

 Applications are currently closed.
-The next cycle will begin summer 2023.
-Please stay tuned for more details soon.
+The next cycle will accept applications in summer 2024.

 On mobile, tap the ••• icon and select Bookmarks.